History of Tulsi Gabbard in Timeline

 In March 2024, Donald Trump cited Tulsi Gabbard as one of his potential choices for his running mate.

-June 20, 2024: Awarded Champion's Award by Second Amendment Institute
+June 20, 2024: Second Amendment Institute Awards Champion's Award to Gabbard

-On June 20, 2024, The Second Amendment Institute awarded the Champion's Award to Tulsi Gabbard at their Annual Champion Ceremony in Washington, DC.
+On June 20, 2024, the Second Amendment Institute awarded the Champion's Award to Tulsi Gabbard at the Second Amendment Institute’s Annual Champion Ceremony in Washington, DC.

-On August 26, 2024, Tulsi Gabbard endorsed Donald Trump's re-election bid during a National Guard Association gathering in Michigan.
-The next day, she was named as an honorary co-chair of his presidential transition team.
+On August 26, 2024, Tulsi Gabbard endorsed Donald Trump's re-election bid during a National Guard Association gathering in Michigan and was named as an honorary co-chair of his presidential transition team.

-On August 30, 2024, Dana Milbank published an op-ed in the Washington Post criticizing Tulsi Gabbard for allegedly endorsing Russian propaganda by falsely claiming that the United States was funding biological laboratories in Ukraine that could spread dangerous pathogens.
+On August 30, 2024, Dana Milbank wrote in a Washington Post op-ed that Tulsi Gabbard had endorsed Russian propaganda by falsely claiming the United States was funding biological laboratories in Ukraine.

 On October 22, 2024, while speaking at a Trump rally in Greensboro, North Carolina, Tulsi Gabbard announced she was joining the Republican Party.

-November 13, 2024: Trump Nominates Gabbard as Director of National Intelligence
+November 13, 2024: Nominated as Director of National Intelligence

-On November 13, 2024, President-elect Donald Trump nominated Tulsi Gabbard as director of national intelligence (DNI).
+On November 13, 2024, President-elect Donald Trump nominated Tulsi Gabbard as director of national intelligence (DNI), citing her military experience and leadership.

-In November 2024, the BBC reported that Gabbard had called for evidence to be presented to Congress regarding Assad's use of chemical weapons, highlighting her continued skepticism on the matter.
+In November 2024, media outlets reported that Gabbard had called for evidence to be presented to Congress regarding her skepticism of the Assad regime's involvement in the gas attack.

-In 2024, Gabbard endorsed Donald Trump for the presidential election and joined the Republican Party later that year.
+In 2024, Tulsi Gabbard endorsed Donald Trump for the presidential election and later that year joined the Republican Party.

 In 2024, the Trump transition team stated that Tulsi Gabbard has "no affiliation" with the Science of Identity Foundation (SIF).